BattletechModders/ModTek/doc/CONTENT_PACK_ASSETS.md

 - urbanwarfare
 - heavymetal

-Note that `RequiredContentPacks` is only supported for newly added resources.
+Note that `RequiredContentPack` is only supported for newly added resources.
-Merging, appending or replacing resources won't allow to change `RequiredContentPacks` of existing resources.
+Merging, appending or replacing resources won't allow to change `RequiredContentPack` of existing resources.
-Custom resources do not support `RequiredContentPacks`.
+Custom resources do not support `RequiredContentPack`.

 ## Implementional details for DLL modders